Frequently Asked Questions

-What kind of paper can my job be printed on?
+What kind of materials can my job be printed on?

 Why are so many people going to color printing?
 Isn’t it expensive?

-Although we continue to produce a lot of one and two color jobs, many of our customers are recognizing the many benefits of color printing and are making the upgrade at a modest increase in price.
+Although we continue to produce a few one and two color jobs, most of our customers recognize the many benefits of color printing and are making the upgrade at a modest increase in price.
 If you are currently purchasing non-process printed pieces you may want to ask us for a comparison quote.
 You may be pleasantly surprised by what we are able to offer to you.